gocardless/statesman/README.md

   end

   event :accept do
-    transition from: :delievered, to: :accepted end
+    transition from: :delivered, to: :accepted end

   event :rejected do
-    transition from: :delievered, to: :rejected end
+    transition from: :delivered, to: :rejected end

   event :restart do